HarutyunAg/table-pyqt6/README.md

-# Table for PyQt6
+# BlackBoxTable for PyQt6
 Are you building a PyQT6 App and looking for a ready-to-use, easy-to-integrate, fully editable table widget for your PyQt6 applications?

 **(づ◡﹏◡)づ Congrats!
 You have found this repo.**

-# Overview
+This repository provides a table widget with essential features for PyQt6 apps.

-This repository provides a blackbox table widget with essential features for PyQt6 apps.
+It's not a standalone application—just a plug-and-play table designed for integration into your projects.

-It's not a standalone application—just a plug-and-play table designed for seamless integration into your projects.
+You can see example of usage this table widget in your QMainWindow in \blackbox\example.py

 # Features
-  - Edit cells – Modify values directly in the table.
+  - Edit cells
-  - Drag and drop rows – Rearrange rows effortlessly.
+  - Drag and drop rows
-  - Find & Replace – Quickly locate or update values `Ctrl+F / Ctrl+R`.
+  - Find & Replace
-  - Save/Load tables – Persist data to disk and reload it later `Ctrl+S / Ctrl+O`.
+  - Save/Load tables
-  - Row management – Add/remove rows with shortcuts `Ctrl+Up, Ctrl+Down, Ctrl+Delete`.
+  - Row / Column management

 # Shortcuts
 All shortcuts are customizable via `blackbox/app/static/namespace/shortcuts.json`: